LindseyGunderson/LindseyGunderson/README.md

   - I have a diploma in Computer and Information Systems which it focused on programming, databases and algorithms.
 After taking my first PHP class, I wanted to explore more in Web Development and use my creative side in Design. </p>

 <p>🏆
-  - I am a recent graduate from the <a href="https://www.bcit.ca/programs/new-media-design-and-web-development-diploma-full-time-6525dipma/">BCIT New Media Design and Web Development</a> program which has been an asset to improve both my development and design skills.
-I'm currently looking for an opportunity as a Front End Developer and work towards becoming a Full-Stack Developer.</p>
+  - I'm currently a junior software developer and growing my skillset everday.</p>
   <br>

   <h2> My Values </h2>